Last updated: 13 April 2022

 Your LBP cannot contract out of this obligation.
 Your LBP could face disciplinary action or fines if a Certificate of Design Work or a Record of Building Work is not provided.

 The LBP's Certificate of Design Work and any Records of Building Work need to be submitted to your council.

 - Certificate of Design Work – submit with consent application

 Your council will put the Certificate of Design Work and any Records of Building Work on your property file.
-This provides a publicly available record of which LBPs did restricted building work to your home.
+This provides a publicly available record of which LBPs undertook restricted building work on your home.

 If your LBP only has a “site” licence, they cannot supervise or sign off work.
 The site licence is a voluntary licence to show the holder has been assessed as competent in site coordination.

 If you don’t use an LBP when you need to, the council may not approve your consent application or there may be delays in issuing a code compliance certificate for the work.

 You may also be required to:

 - comply with a Notice to Fix requiring that an appropriately licensed LBP be engaged to carry out or supervise the restricted building work for the rest of the project.

 Councils may also refer the matter to us to consider what action to take.